Queen Street massacre: Shooting

-Vitkovic then ran down the stairs to level 11, firing indiscriminately.
-He stormed into the computer training centre, shooting Michael McGuire at point-blank range, killing him.
-He then moved to the north-east corner of the office floor, cornering several office workers at their desks.
-Marianne Van Ewyk, Catherine Dowling and Rodney Brown were fatally shot in that area, some while hiding under their desks.
+Vitkovic then ran down the stairs to level 11, shooting indiscriminately.
+He went into the computer training centre, shooting Michael McGuire at point-blank range, killing him.
+He then went to the north-east corner of the office floor, cornering several office workers at their desks.
+Marianne Van Ewyk, Catherine Dowling, and Rodney Brown were fatally shot in that area, some while hiding under their desks.
 Three other workers were wounded there.
 Several victims were shot in the head at very close range as they attempted to hide.
-A male office worker, Donald McElroy (who had been shot once), and Tony Gioia tackled Vitkovic, while Frank Carmody, who had been shot several times, wrestled the rifle from him.
+A male office worker, Donald McElroy (who had been shot once), and Tony Gioia tackled Vitkovic, while Frank Carmody, who had been shot several times, ripped the rifle out of his possession.
 Gioia and Carmody were later awarded Australia's second-highest bravery decoration, the Star of Courage.
 A wounded female worker, Rosemary Spiteri, took the rifle and hid it in a refrigerator.

 Vitkovic climbed through an open window, apparently trying to clamber onto an external ledge of the building.
 Gioia held him by the ankles, trying to prevent his escape.
-Vitkovic kicked free and fell to his death on the pavement below.
+Vitkovic broke free and fell to his death on the pavement 11 stories below.

-No one died in the building's elevators, and Vitkovic did not fire at police or into the street.
+No one died in the building's elevators, and Vitkovic did not shoot at police or into the street.
 One bullet pierced a window on the 11th floor.
 It was believed that around 1,000 people were in the building at the time of the shootings.
 After the killer's fall, police and members of the special operations group searched the building for accomplices.

 Vitkovic had fallen at 4:27 p.m.; police started their search of the building at 4:30 p.m.
-At 5:00 p.m., the Special Operations Group confirmed that the dead man on the street was the gunman, and the all clear was given for ambulance officers to enter the building to attend to the injured.
+At 5:00 p.m., the Special Operations Group confirmed that the dead man on the street was indeed Vitkovic, and the all clear was given for ambulance crew to enter the building to attend to the injured.